Grange School is a special school which provides 220 day places from EYFS to KS5 in an environment

 the students move through the Key Stages e.g. with more focus on developing independence and life

-skills through simulated and real life experiences.
-Effective and strong links will be forged with the local
+skills and careers through simulated and real life experiences.
+Effective and strong links will be forged

 For further information on our school, and the process for obtaining a place here contact Manchester